nautobot/cookiecutter-nautobot-app/docs/admin/drift_management.md

 # Drift Management

 Drift management is a process that allows semi-automated updates of cookies (Nautobot apps) based on the changes to the cookiecutter template.
+Network to Code has built and maintains a private project that is used for drift management.

 This process consists of the steps explained below.

 ## Push the Tag to the Repository

 Pushing the release tag, e.g., `nautobot-app-v2.X.Y`, to the repository will trigger the GitHub Actions workflow.
-This workflow uses the latest [Drift Manager](https://github.com/nautobot/cookiecutter-nautobot-app-drift-manager) Docker image to re-bake all the cookies specified in the workflow file.
+This workflow uses the latest `Drift Manager` Docker image to re-bake all the cookies specified in the workflow file.

 ## Examining the Workflow